witnessmenow/ESP32-Cheap-Yellow-Display/PINS.md

 ## RGB LED

-If your project requires addtional pins to what is available elsewhere, this might be a good candidate to sacrifice.
+If your project requires additional pins to what is available elsewhere, this might be a good candidate to sacrifice.

 Note: LEDs are "active low", meaning HIGH == off, LOW == on